California State Route 42

 State Route 42 (SR 42) is a decommissioned state highway in the southern region part of the U.S. state of California, running along Manchester Avenue, Manchester Boulevard and Firestone Boulevard in Los Angeles and the cities south of it.
-After 1968, it ran from State Route 1 west of Inglewood (near Los Angeles International Airport) east to Interstate 5 in Norwalk.
+In its final official routing that lasted from 1968 to 2000, SR 42 ran from State Route 1 west of Inglewood (near Los Angeles International Airport) east to what was then a direct interchange with Interstate 5 in Norwalk.
 Though signed as SR 42, it was officially Route 105 until it was replaced by the parallel Interstate 105 on October 14, 1993.
-The entire route was deleted from the California Freeway and Expressway System in 2000, with the remaining portion of SR 42 being relinquished to local jurisdictions in that year, but the route is still occasionally signed as SR 42.
+The entire route was deleted from the California Freeway and Expressway System in 2000, with the remaining portion of SR 42 being relinquished to local jurisdictions in that year.
+The direct interchange with I-5 was later demolished in 2013 in favor of widening that portion of the Interstate.
+However, some SR 42 signs may still remain along the route.

 Route description

-Manchester Avenue begins in Los Angeles near the Pacific Ocean at Vista del Mar Lane, and becomes a major road at Pershing Drive going east.
-The part west of Lincoln Boulevard (State Route 1) was never a numbered route.
-East of Sepulveda Boulevard, Manchester Avenue crosses into Inglewood where it is known as Manchester Boulevard.
-It jogs about two blocks to the north just west of Interstate 405, and back to the south after passing downtown Inglewood.
-Upon crossing back into Los Angeles, it is again Manchester Avenue.
+State Route 42 began at Lincoln Boulevard (State Route 1) as Manchester Avenue.
+East of Sepulveda Boulevard, Manchester Avenue crossed into Inglewood, where it is known as Manchester Boulevard.
+It jogged about two blocks to the north just west of Interstate 405, and back to the south after passing downtown Inglewood.
+Upon crossing back into Los Angeles, it again became Manchester Avenue.

-At Central Avenue, the road leaves L.A. and into Florence-Graham (unincorporated LA County city).
-It becomes Firestone Boulevard and passes through South Gate, Downey, and ending in Norwalk at a merge with Interstate 5 (the Santa Ana Freeway); where SR 42 would've ended.
-The name continues however on the frontage roads of I-5 until it enters Buena Park at Artesia Boulevard, where the name changes back to Manchester Boulevard until Orangethorpe Avenue.
-Manchester Boulevard in Buena Park was changed to Auto Center Drive in August 2006.
-The frontage road begins again in Anaheim, named Manchester Avenue in several pieces between Euclid Street and State College Boulevard.
+At Central Avenue, SR 42 entered the unincorporated community of Florence-Graham.
+It then became Firestone Boulevard and passed through South Gate and Downey, and ended in Norwalk at a merge with Interstate 5 (the Santa Ana Freeway).

-Metro Local line 115 operates on Manchester Avenue and Firestone Boulevard.

-Manchester Avenue serves a Metro J Line station underneath the Harbor Freeway.

-Firestone Boulevard intersects with the Metro A Line light rail, served by the station of the same name in Florence-Graham.
+Two Metro stations serves the corridor: